 Computational Fluid Dynamics (CFD)

-Today, with the development of computational power ressources, it is possible to simulate relatively complex problems while limiting CPU time.
-Thus, the CFD is an essential tool for the engineer for design, optimization or development stages of an innovative processes or physical analysis of complex phenomena involving fluids.
+Today, with the development of computational power resources, it is possible to simulate relatively complex problems while limiting CPU time.
+Thusly, the CFD is an essential tool for the engineer when it comes to designing, optimization, developing stages of an innovative process, or physical analysis of complex phenomena involving fluids.

-The fields of application of CFD are many and varied:
+The fields of application of CFD are numerous and varied:

 - Nuclear reactor core cooling calculations.